 Assets held in possession are sold as quickly as possible, collections being used to reduce outstanding debt.
-Further details on the pledges held in possession on 31 December 2023 and 31 December 2022 are included in Note 21.

 ^{} TRANSLATOR'S EXPLANATORY NOTE: The above translation of the financial statements is provided as a free translation from Romanian which is the official and binding version.